LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

 ## Cloud

+### Orchestration
 1. **Add Cloud Credential Pool:** Click to add a Cloud Credential Pool to the lab profile.
 The pool must already be created to add it to the lab profile using this button.
 1. **Cloud Platform:** Select the cloud platform to be used by the lab profile.
 Selecting a Cloud Platform will allow the lab profile to use the IDLx Cloud Client.
+1. **Override Client landing Page:** Enables the portal window to display a specific URL, configured in the Client Landing Page field after enabling this feature by checking the box.
-1. **Cloud Portal URL:** Enter the URL that the portal window will display.
+1. **Client Landing Page:** Enter the URL that the portal window will display.
 This is used in IDLx Cloud Client.
 Leave this field blank if no Cloud Platform is selected in the previous step.
 1. **Append Lab Date:** When this is enabled, the following lab data will be appended to the URL as URL parameters in _name=value_ format.
    - labProfileId
    - labInstanceId